biogeospatial/Biodiverse_publication_list/macOS_Source_Installation.md

     cd ~
     git clone https://github.com/shawnlaffan/biodiverse.git
     ```
-3. Run biodiverse switch to the correct version of perl and then run biodiverse:
+3. To run biodiverse switch to the correct version of perl if you haven't already and then run biodiverse:
     ```sh
     ~/perl5/perlbrew/bin/perlbrew switch perl-5.24.0
     perl ~/biodiverse/bin/BiodiverseGUI.pl